pierrediedhiou/cybersecurity-journey/glossary.md

 unique PID (Process ID).
 Temporary, disappears when the program stops
   - Commands: ps aux (view) | kill PID (terminate)
 - **Protocol** — A set of rules for communication between devices
+- **Packet Sniffer** — A tool that captures and analyzes network traffic passing through a network interface
+- **pcap** — Packet Capture file format used to save captured network traffic (file extension .pcap)
+- **pcap-filter** — Filter syntax used in tcpdump to filter packets by protocol, port, host, size and more
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely